 Brand Names: Acular, Acular LS, Acular PF, Acuvail

-Ketorolac is in a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
-Ketorolac works by reducing hormones that cause inflammation and pain in the body.
+Ketorolac is a nonsteroidal anti-inflammatory drug (NSAID) that works by reducing hormones that cause inflammation and pain in the body.

 Ketorolac ophthalmic is also used to reduce swelling, pain, and burning or stinging after cataract surgery or corneal refractive surgery.

-Ketorolac ophthalmic may also be used for other purposes not listed in this medication guide.
+Ketorolac ophthalmic may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ketorolac ophthalmic (Acular, Acular LS, Acular PF, Acuvail)?
+What are the possible side effects of ketorolac ophthalmic?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.